 The following is information for all river users regarding usage of the Fletcher’s Cove area by anglers, both private and via rental.

-- The Fletchers rental season is April to October.
+- The Fletchers rental season is from April to October.

 - Rowboats with anglers start in March